FelipenerySilva/Grain-Yield--Linear-Model-Selection-and-Regularization/README.md

-# Multiple Linear Model Selection and Regularization:Grain Yield Project
+# Linear Model Selection and Regularization: Grain Yield Project

- In this project I applied Multiple Linear Regression, Subset Selection and Model Regularisation to determine which soil nutrients are most important in determining grain yield.
+This project is part of the Predictive Analytics course from the University of Newcastle (Uon).

 The data set Yield.dat contains the yield of grain together with soil quality measurements at each of 215 sites in a portion of a field.
 Figure 1 shows the location of the measurement sites.
 The measurement sites are identified in the data set by a variable, x, indicating the